Fast Food Industry UK

 Within the fast-food industry there’s continued growth for vegan food items and allergen menus, such as vegan, vegetarian and gluten free.
 In January 2022, Burger King became the first fast-food chain in the UK to launch vegan chicken nuggets.
 This is backed up by, in April 2022, research by Meatless farm and Brakes found that 39% of Brits want restaurants to offer more vegan food.
 This shows that whilst offerings of vegan food have significantly increased in recent years, there’s still demand for more.
 This is seen further by, more than 75% of consumers have consumed plant-based meat or are willing to try it.

-To find out more about food trends, read our Food Trends 2023 Report.
+To find out more about food trends, read our Free Food Trends 2024 Report.

 The most popular types of fast-food outlets are burger joints, with the burger being the most popular fast food item.
 But this isn’t new information.
 The market is flooded with outlets offering burgers and in such a competitive market, evident by 57,338 businesses operate in the UK fast food and takeaway industry, its vital your business stands out.
 A possible solution to standing out from the crowd could be achieved by offering a slight twist to a classic meal.
 This can be paired with allergen menus becoming more common to choose a menu item that’s gluten free such as hash brown burgers, which sees the bread bun replaced by hash browns.
 All Aviko’s products including the hash browns are gluten free.
 This enables your business to target a wider selection of consumers whilst allowing your business to sell a product that isn’t available at most competitors.
 Another option for standing out would be to offer premium fries as standard.
 Aviko’s bestselling products are the SuperCrunch range, these are coated fries that hold their temperature for longer, so they remain crunchy and hot, satisfying customers on delivery.